-Executive/Administration
+Administration

-Total underutilization number for this group remains the same as last year (seven).
+Total underutilization number for this group is 11 compared to 7 last year.
 Hispanics and Asians are the groups most underutilized, and efforts are being made to alleviate this situation.
-It must be noted that among the new hires in this group the Director, Service Delivery Unit (Computers) was a male Hispanic and the Executive Director of Adult Continuing Education is Hispanic but is on the Research Foundation payroll.
-Next year she will be on Tax Levy payroll.
+It must be noted that the Executive Director of Adult Continuing Education is Hispanic but is on the Research Foundation payroll.